music-suite/music-suite/docs/src/User-Guide.md

 ```

-### Number, quality, alteration, diatonic/chromatic
+### Number, quality, alteration

-TODO intervals seen as:
+Intervals be understood as:

-- Pair of diatonic and (total) chromatic steps
+- A pair of diatonic and (total) chromatic steps, *or*
-- Pair of diatonic steps and alteration
+- A pair of diatonic steps and alteration, *or*
-- Pair of number and quality
+- A pair of number and quality

 Not all combinations of number and quality makes sense.